Day 1 with your New Puppy

 Stairs should be for when he is a little older, walks should be short and interesting.
 Meeting other dogs should be safe and if the other dog is older and bigger don’t let your puppy be its toy.

 Your puppy’s name is music to his ears!
 Always say it in a positive tone and not as a correction.
-Imagine your name being called in a negative way, soon you would’t like to hear it anymore.
-There is the old joke about the two dogs meeting on the street, the first on says,” Hi, my name is bad dog”, the second one says, “ Hi, my name is go lie down”.
+Imagine your name being called in a negative way, soon you wouldn’t like to hear it anymore.
+There is the old joke about the two dogs meeting on the street, the first on says,” Hi,my name is bad dog”, the second one says, “ Hi, my name is go lie down”.
+His name is never a command, it has no meaning.
+Say words the puppy will learn that require a response.
+Sit, Off, wait, stay, come, stop, quiet, these words have meaning for you and the puppy.

-Hey! is a great word to correct and get attention.
+Hey! is a great word to correct and get attention, not their name!

 Don’t leave your puppy unattended for long!
 They are not used to being alone.
-They will be happiest sleeping by your bed and where ever you are during the day.
-Use your exercise pen it is so handy, you can leave food, water. lots of toys, and always the big cuddly toy.
+They will be happiest sleeping by your bed in his crate, I prefer wire crates, for where ever you are during the day.
+Use your exercise pen attached to the crate, it’s so handy, you can leave food, water. lots of toys, and always the big cuddly toy.

-Always go outside with your puppy, never leave it unattended.
+Always go outside with your puppy, never leave it unattended., especially if your yard has no fenced secure area.

 My favorite advice from Cesar, the dog whisperer: